aflorithmic/viseme-to-video/README.md

 <br /><br />

 ## Repo contents

 This repo contains the following resources:  <br />

 ### **viseme_to_video.py**

 The main module.

+To use this module, first install dependencies using by running the command:

+`pip install -r requirements.txt`

-This tool can be run directly from the command line using the command:
+The tool can be run directly from the command line using the command:

 `python viseme_to_video.py` <br /><br />